UCL-CyberPhysicalSystems/hackathon-01/docs/unified-ai/README.md

 Once logged in, create and configure your Jupyter Notebook workspace.
 You can also use the terminal to clone public repos.
 For example: `git clone https://github.com/UCL-CyberPhysicalSystems/hackathon-01.git`

 ## 🐳 Containers
-To host and distribute container images, you can use the [Github Container Registry (GHCR)](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry)
+To host and distribute container images, you can use the [GitHub Container Registry (GHCR)](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry)
 This registry allows you to store, manage, and version Docker images directly through GitHub for seamless integration with your CI/CD workflows.

 Build Dockerfile container